ceceiliaallwein/project-euler/README.md

 project-euler
 =============

-Solutions to math problems on ProjectEuler.net
+Algorithmic solutions to problems on ProjectEuler.net